Olatola00/10y-nigeria-research-prodcutivity-/README.md

     ```sh
     pip install pandas numpy matplotlib seaborn
     ```
+3.  **Folder schema:** Set your working directory to “10y-nigeria-research-prodcutivity-” and create data, src subfolders.
+Create subfolders for data as shown below.

-3.  **Run the Notebooks:**
+5.  **Run the notebooks in the src subfolder:**
-      * Start with `Msc Proj Final Collection&Cleaning.ipynb` to process the raw data.
+      * Start with `A_Data_Collection.ipynb`, follow the files in alphabetical to process the raw data.
-      * Then, run `Msc proj - Analysis.ipynb` to execute the analysis and generate the visualizations.
+      * Finally, run `C_Main_Analysis.ipynb` to execute the analysis and generate the visualizations.

 -----

+### Citation

+If you use this code in your research, please cite the work as described in the `CITATION.cff` file.
+Oguntola o.
+(2025).
+Nigeria's Research Productivity : 2025 Thesis Final Code (1.0.0) [Python].
+Zenodo. https://doi.org

 ### The Thesis

-The research presented here is the foundation for the Master's thesis:

-*"A Quantitative Analysis of Scholarly Productivity in Nigeria: A Scopus-Based Study on Publication Trends and the Applicability of Lotka's Law"* by Oladotun Oguntola
-Department of Data and Information Science, University of Ibadan, Nigeria [Year]

-**DOI:** [Insert DOI of your thesis here]
+Oguntola, O. (2025).
+Trends in Research Productivity and Collaboration in Nigeria [Zenodo]. https://doi.org/10.5281/zenodo.16928471

 -----

 ### The Dataset

-The **"Nigeria Research Productivity from 2014-2023"** dataset is a key output of this project.
-It is permanently archived on Zenodo for long-term preservation and citation.

-**DOI:** [Insert DOI of your Zenodo dataset here]
+Oguntola, O. (2025).
+Nigeria Research Production from 2014-2023 by institution by discipline by collaborating countries (v 1.0) [Data set].
+Zenodo. https://doi.org/10.5281/zenodo.16928959

 -----